Does Annuitization Satisfy RMDs?

 How Annuitization Interacts with RMD Rules

-When you reach the IRS-required beginning age for RMDs, you must withdraw at least a minimum calculated amount from your traditional IRA each year.
+When you reach the IRS-required beginning date for RMDs, you must withdraw at least a minimum calculated amount from your traditional IRA each year.
 If the IRA contains an annuity that remains in accumulation mode, you would normally calculate the RMD based on the account value and withdraw accordingly.
 However, when you formally annuitize that IRA annuity into a life-only, joint-life, or period-certain payout, the structured payments typically become the mechanism that satisfies the RMD for that contract.
 In other words, the IRS generally treats those payments as fulfilling the annual distribution requirement tied to that specific annuity.

 The key phrase is “for that specific contract.”
 If you own multiple traditional IRAs, only the annuitized contract is considered satisfied by its payment stream.
 Other non-annuitized IRAs still require RMD calculations.
 Fortunately, traditional IRAs typically allow aggregation, meaning you can total the RMDs across non-annuitized IRAs and take the combined amount from one IRA if desired.
 The annuitized IRA usually stands in its own lane with its own payment pattern.
+This separation often simplifies retirement planning — many retirees intentionally annuitize a portion of their IRA assets to create a stable income floor that automatically covers that portion’s RMD obligation, while the remaining IRA assets stay flexible for strategic withdrawals based on tax planning, market conditions, or legacy goals.

 Common RMD and Annuitization Scenarios